 A Non-Profit Organization 501(c)(3)

-    We Provide Programs That Increase Health Literacy & Reduce Health Disparities Among Minority Women & Girls
+We Provide Programs That Increase Health Literacy & Reduce Health Disparities Among Women of Color

 In Partnership With

 Our Mission Is To Improve The Health Of Women of Color ThroughEducation, Engagement & Empowerment